GDQuest/website/content/post/2016/krita/new-in-krita-3.md

 **Do you want to learn all of the new features?
 I'm working on a free <a href="{{< ref "tutorial/art/krita-tutorial-for-game-artists.md" >}}">Krita tutorial series</a> that will help you to become a faster artist with Krita 3.0.**

-{{< fig src="/img/page/game-art-quest/krita-tutorial-banner.jpg" alt="Krita tutorial series: Become a better Game Artist with Krita" >}}
+{{< figure src="/img/page/game-art-quest/krita-tutorial-banner.jpg" alt="Krita tutorial series: Become a better Game Artist with Krita" >}}

 <!-- Part 1 -->
 ## Krita 3's 5 Major New Features {#major-new-features}